-We are born with no financial knowledge and due to a lack of financial education in schools, most of us reach adulthood with little understanding of money.
-That included me, by the way, even though I went straight from school to work in a bank.
+Most of us reach adulthood with little understanding of money.
+To be honest, that was the case with me, even though I went straight from school to work in a bank!

-The lack of knowledge can be fixed with a bit of effort.
-There’s plenty of information available if you have the motivation to learn, and over time, financial skills can be developed.
+Lack of knowledge can be fixed with a bit of effort.
+Information is easily available nowadays if you have the motivation to learn.
+And over time, financial skills can be developed.

-What’s trickier to address is our attitude and habits.
+The things that can be trickier to address are habits and attitudes – your money ‘habitudes’.
 Studies show that our thoughts, feelings and attitudes towards money are pretty much formed by age 7.
-So whatever we hear and see from our parents, carers and teachers at a young age tend to form life-long beliefs and habits.
+Which means whatever we hear and see from our parents, carers and teachers at a young age tend to form life-long beliefs and behaviours.

 Money isn’t a priority – you just let life happen.
 With this habitude, others might see you as easy-going, flexible, immature, irresponsible.